diegovfeder/diegovfeder/README.md

 ## About

-- 👯 I’m currently working full-time as frontend and app engineer at Dextra
+- 👯 I’m currently working full-time as frontend and app engineer at Dextra.
+Here are some projects that I've had the opportunity to contribute:
   - AT&T TV Demo App
   - Tudobem (https://ficatudobem.com.br)
   - iCapitalNetwork (https://www.icapitalnetwork.com)

-- 🌱 Also had the opportunity to work on [culltive.me](https://culltive.me/) an automated garden solution!
+- 🌱 I also did some startup full-stack and IoT engineering work on [culltive.me](https://culltive.me/) an automated garden solution.

 - 💥 Additionaly, I'm a very passionate creator as [grifemusic.com](https://grifemusic.com/) :)